SemkiShow/Pseudo3DRenderer/README.md

-# Pseudo3DShooter
+# Pseudo3DRenderer
-A simple pseudo 3D shooter made in c++
+A simple pseudo 3D renderer made in c++

 ## How to try
 <!-- * Install Git, CMake and SFML 3.0.0+.
 Use your system's package manager if available. -->